mwood7/saraobservatory/README.md

 **SARA-CTIO:** Open for Direct Imaging.
 Note NEW VPN Connection.
 Old login will not work.
 See your local board representative for login information. (updated 23.11.16 by P. Mack & T. Hillwig)

 **SARA-ORM:**  Closed due to dome shutter gearbox failure.
-Shipment of parts to La Palma was lost by UPS.
-Optimistic fix date is now early 2024. (updated 23.11.24 by P Mack)
+Shipment of parts to La Palma was lost by UPS, but now recovered.
+Best estimate for being back up is 15th Feb.
+(Updated by P. Mack 23.12.09)

 ---